 These numbers also take bit stuffing into account.

-The AIS-SART should use Message 14, and the safety related text should be:

-1) For the active SART, the text should be “SART ACTIVE”.

-2) For the SART test mode, the text should be “SART TEST”.

-3) For the active MOB, the text should be “MOB ACTIVE”.

-4) For the MOB test mode, the text should be “MOB TEST”.

-5) For the active EPIRB, the text should be “EPIRB ACTIVE”.

-6) For the EPIRB test mode, the text should be “EPIRB TEST”.

 3.13 Message 15: Interrogation

 This message should be used for interrogations via the TDMA (not DSC) VHF data link except for requests for UTC and date.
 The response should be transmitted on the channel where the interrogation was received.